smit4k/EmuOnline-Website/README.md

 ## About PRs

-PRs are not welcomed, you're welcome to use the project however!
+PRs are not welcomed, you're welcome to use the project though!